pybop-team/PyBOP/joss/paper.md

 of the design and $\mathbf{\Omega}$ is the set of allowable parameter values.

-As an example, let us consider the target of maximising gravimetric energy density subject to constraints on the geometric electrode parameters.
+As an example, let us consider the target of maximising gravimetric energy density subject to constraints on the geometric electrode parameters [@Couto:2023].

 # Acknowledgements